 First up is my 'Holiday To Do List'... which seems to be expanding at a rapid rate!
 The list includes the usual suspects like shopping, sending cards, decorating the tree, party-related organisation etc. It also includes notes for things I'm planning to DIY this year, such as the Advent Calendar, cards, wrapping and baked treats for friends and family.

-Right behind this section is a pocket for receipts so they are all in the one place and I don't lose any.
+Right behind this section is a pocket for receipts so they are all in the one place and won't be misplaced.

 The next section is for 'Recipes', as I will be making a dessert for our family Christmas celebration, as well as baking some sweet treats for friends and family.
 I got the recipe ideas from current and past 'Home Beautiful' magazines.
 How good does that caramel nut ice-cream cake look?!

 The last section is for 'Party Planning'.
 We throw an annual Christmas party at our house with about 30 close friends and their children - fingers crossed there's no rain this year!!
-I keep track of things like the guest list, event to-do's and the menu (we get everyone to bring something along which works so well - less stress for us and they are more than happy to do it!).
+I keep track of things like the guest list, event to-do's and the menu.
 I also take notes here for extra things like cleaning and decorating, 'house jobs' we want to complete, and on-the-day jobs.

 I also use a calendar to help me plan all of this, and to keep track of work, appointments and functions throughout December.
 This was in the Christmas binder, but I needed it in a more central location, so it now lives on the fridge next to the monthly meal planner.